roboticaml/roboticaml.github.io/posts/supporting-agriculture-with-predictive-analytics.md

 Agriculture has lead every industrial revolution, and the range of tools created for and by farming is extensive:  robotics, drones, Internet of Things (IoT), computer vision and machine learning all advance farming success.
 Driverless vehicle systems, such as [iTec Pro](https://www.deere.com/en/technology-products/precision-ag-technology/guidance/itec-pro/){:target="_blank"} have been improving productivity and consistency long before the first road cars started to gain semi-autonomous capabilities.

-High tech is a powerful force in delivering profitability to farmers.
+High tech Smart Farming is a powerful force in delivering profitability to farmers.
 Artificial intelligence is unique in often delivering strong Return on Investment (ROI) rapidly.

 ### Irrigation Management and Moisture Monitoring
 >![Irrigation Management](/images/irrigation-management.png)